 William Hogarth’s largest known work resides inside St Nicholas Church in Bristol.

-Drop into St Nicholas Church between 12pm – 2pm to see the vast triptych that was painted for St Mary Redcliffe in 1755/56.
-Jenny Gaschke, curator of Fine Art at Bristol Museum & Art Gallery, will give an introduction to the painting and its remarkable journey around Bristol at 12.30pm, inside the church.
+Drop into St Nicholas Church to see the vast triptych that was painted for St Mary Redcliffe in 1755/56.
+Julia Carver, curator of art at Bristol Museum & Art Gallery, will give an introduction to the painting and its remarkable journey around Bristol.

 The triptych depicts Christ’s Ascension on a central canvas flanked by The Sealing of the Sepulchre and The Three Marys at the Tomb.